Figurative Language Task Cards

 Help your students incorporate figurative language into their creative writing with these photo prompt task cards!

-Each task card has a different photo, as well as space to plan and write a short description.
-Task cards are ideal for revision, daily 5 and homework.
+Each task card features a unique photo, along with space to plan and write a short description.
+These task cards are ideal for revision, Daily 5, and homework.

 Figurative Language Covered: Simile, metaphor, hyperbole, idiom, oxymoron, alliteration, personification, onomatopoeia